 1. Check with Your Travel Insurance.

-The first thing I did when I realized that my illness couldn’t be healed by only sleeping well was to check with MSIG about the claiming process.
+The first thing I did when I realized that my illness couldn't be healed by only sleeping well was to check with MSIG about the claiming process.
+People talk about some pros and cons of having a travel insurance, but I'm just glad that I was covered by my insurance when I got sick while traveling.

 They gave me the list of documents that I had to compile and send to their office to claim when I reach Indonesia.
 So I was actually a bit nervous about going to the hospital because I didn't know how much it would cost for a check-up.